ThalesGroup/CipherTrust_Application_Protection/cseg/java/README.md

 ## More Information

-For more information on CSEG WebService and samples, refer to the `CADP JCE CSEG WebService User Guide`.
+For more information on CSEG WebService and samples, refer to the `CADP for JAVA CSEG WebService User Guide`.